German S-100 Class Schnellboot (Fast Boat)

 The SBoot Foredeck (or Forecastle, Fo'c'sle, Vorderdeck)

 There are two decks on this beast, one at the front (the foredeck) and a much larger one at the rear ( the aftdeck), I decided that they should both look planked as I have one photo that shows the aft deck planked, however this photo is of a boat that was almost certainly re-fitted after the war as many of these boats were.
+I also have a photo with a comment written on it stating that the foredeck was "canvas covered".

 Before we cover the foredeck we need to make the torpedo doors operational, as it would be more difficult to access once the deck covering is on.